The Greek Islands are a Top Incentive Travel Destination

 Ideal group size: Small groups roughly 20-50 people

 Crete is rich with historical sites, culture, and mythology!
 The island is dotted with castles and palaces influenced by a mix of Greek and Venetian architecture.
-There are also several ancient archaeological sites that are open for public exploration.
+Several ancient archaeological sites are open for public exploration.

 Island Vibe: An authentic and rural island focused on tradition and culture